Terror (band): Keepers of the Faith, Live by the Code and The 25th Hour (2010-2015)

-The group then signed with Century Media to release their 4th album Keepers of the Faith in 2010.
+The group then signed with Century Media to release their 4th album Keepers of the Faith in 2010 and sold around 2,500 copies in its first week.
 The album was met with positive reception, Gregg Harrington of Scenepoint blank wrote "Terror has again reclaimed the crown of modern hardcore with Keepers Of The Faith.
 The quality of the production offered by Chad Gilbert of New Found Glory gives the record the dynamics it needs to be heavy in all the right places."
 The group then headlined the 2010 Hell on Earth tour, with support of Every Time I Die and All Shall Perish.
 They also headlined alongside Madball and Death Before Dishonor in the Rebellion tour.
+2010 also seen them release their fourth live album No Regrets, No Shame: The Bridge Nine Days, which was filmed during a show at the Showcase Theater in Corona, California in 2003.

+Terror started 2011 with a European headlining tour with First Blood and Lionheart serving as support.
 In the Spring of 2011 Terror held a North American headlining tour with Trapped Under Ice and Close Your Eyes as support.
-The touring continued into 2012 and they once again joined that years Persistence Tour.
+They then began working on new material in December of 2011.
+The touring continued into 2012 including a Summer North American with Bane, Naysayer, and Rotting Out, along with UK and Ireland dates in the Fall, they also once again joined that years Persistence Tour.
+However group canceled their show in Czech Republic in support of Lamb of God vocalist Randy Blythe during his on going manslaughter case.

+February of 2013 seen Terror headline a U.S. tour alongside H2O and Backtrack.
 Their 5th studio album Live by the Code, originally due out in 2012, was pushed back to April 2013, released by Victory Records on CD and by Reaper Records on vinyl.
 It was the band's first time charting on the Billboard 200, peaking at No. 121, selling 3,177 copies in its first week.
 It was also No. 1 on the Heatseekers chart and No. 28 on Independent Albums.
 It also made the mainstream charts in both Germany and Belgium.
 A total of six music videos for tracks off of Live by the Code have been released: "Live by the Code", "The Most High", "I'm Only Stronger", "Hard Lessons", "Shot of Reality", and "Cold Truth".
 The album was met with mostly positive reception, widely considered a standout hardcore album by Terror, praised for its aggressive, uncompromising sound and catchy, singalong anthems AllMusic wrote "With Live by the Code, the L.A. hardcore act crushes 11 songs in under 30 minutes.
 Their furious lyrics and chunky guitar lines are standard moshing and stage-diving material, but fans will be satisfied nonetheless.
 Yet another in a long list of quality outings.